ArkajyotiSaha/RandomForestsGLS/README.md

 ?RFGLS_predict_spatial #(for spatial prediction)
 ```

+## Vignette
+A vignette for the package that describes how to use RF-GLS for estimating non-linear effects under dependent errors is avilable at https://github.com/ArkajyotiSaha/Article/blob/main/docs/Consistency_RFGLS.pdf

 ## Note
 Some code blocks are borrowed from the R packages: spNNGP: Spatial Regression Models for Large Datasets using Nearest Neighbor Gaussian Processes https://CRAN.R-project.org/package=spNNGP and randomForest: Breiman and Cutler's Random Forests for Classification and Regression https://CRAN.R-project.org/package=randomForest